Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 Menu *"4 - Start NMEA conversion"* actually start Micronet/NMEA
 conversion as suggested by the name.
-Once you enter in this mode MicronetToNMEA will output NMEA sentences to the NMEA\_OUT link.
-By default, NMEA\_OUT is routed to the same serial link than the console (USB serial).
+Once you enter in this mode MicronetToNMEA will output NMEA sentences to the NMEA\_EXT link.
+By default, NMEA\_EXT is routed to the same serial link than the console (USB serial).
 It means that you will immediately see NMEA sentences beeing written onto console.
-More silently, MicronetToNMEA also decodes any incoming NMEA sentence from NMEA\_IN serial (the same than NMEA\_OUT and CONSOLE by default) and transmits it to your Micronet network.
+Additionnaly, MicronetToNMEA also decodes any incoming NMEA sentence from NMEA\_EXT serial and transmits it to your Micronet network.
 You need to be in this mode to see decoded GNSS or NMEA data displayed onto your Micronet displays.
 You also need to be in this mode for the configuration parameters modified onto your Micronet displays to be memorized by MicronetToNMEA (e.g. speed factor, sounder offset, etc.).
 If attached to a network, MicronetToNMEA will automatically switch to this mode when powered-up.
-You can leave by just pressing *\<ESC\>* in the console.
+You can leave it by just pressing *\<ESC\>* in the console.

-Here is a summary of all actions realized by MicronetToNMEA in this mode :
+Here is a summary of all actions realized by MicronetToNMEA in this mode, with the default configuration :

   - Collect and decode NMEA sentences from GNSS\_NMEA link

-  - Collect and decode NMEA sentences from NMEA\_IN link
+  - Collect and decode NMEA sentences from NMEA\_EXT link

-  - Forward NMEA sentences from GNSS\_NMEA link to NMEA\_OUT link
+  - Forward NMEA sentences from GNSS\_NMEA link to NMEA\_EXT link

   - Collect and decode data from Micronet devices

   - Send all data collected from NMEA links to Micronet network

-  - Send all data collected from Micronet devices to NMEA\_OUT link
+  - Send all data collected from Micronet devices to NMEA\_EXT link

   - Calculate heading from LSM303DLH(C), if any

-  - Send heading data to Micronet network and NMEA\_OUT link
+  - Send heading data to Micronet network and NMEA\_EXT link

+It is important to note that the configuration can change this sequence and the way MicronetToNMEA decodes/forwards data.
+See chapter
+<span>[5.1.6](#supportednmeasentences)</span> for more details.

 ### NMEA sentences and data flow